Executive Summary

 Agency fulfillment: You match a cleared caregiver, complete the visit, and submit documentation.

-Enterprise payment: The employer funds the service through the platform at agreed terms; Bright Horizons attributes >1M workdays saved annually across clients and publishes case outcomes HR teams recognize.
+Enterprise payment: The employer funds the service through the platform at agreed terms; Bright Horizons attributes >1M workdays saved annually across clients and publishes case outcomes HR teams recognize with it’s corporate backup care program.
 Bright Horizons

 Demand and Growth Benchmarks

-With millions of working parents and tens of millions of family caregivers, even low single-digit annual utilization translates into millions of backup-care hours, a scalable, B2B demand channel for Home Care.
+With millions of working families and tens of millions of family caregivers, even low single-digit annual utilization translates into millions of backup-care hours, a scalable, B2B demand channel for corporate backup care from Home Care is growing.

 (Inference from AARP workload and employer adoption data.)